 - Fragaria x ananassa – Common/Garden Strawberry

 Kew Science has updated its Plants of the World Online since this blog was first written.
 It now lists a total of 22 accepted species in the genus Fragaria.
-The proposed changes to Potentilla is now a declared synonym.
+The proposed changes to Potentilla are now declared synonyms.
 There was widespread resistance to the changes at the time.

 The Wild Strawberry is found on base-rich soils in woodland, scrub, hedge banks and rough grassland throughout the British Isles and the majority of Europe.
 This native fruit is smaller and not as juicy as modern cultivated strawberries.
 The yield is considered too low to bother cultivating.